splunk/vscode-extension-splunk-soar/README.md

 This repository hosts a VS Code extension for Splunk SOAR app developers.

+## Quick Start

+- Install the extension either from the `.vsix` file or the Ext

 ## Features

 All features are targeted towards speeding up SOAR app development.
 Explicitly out-of-scope are features that assist with playbook development.
 For developing playbooks, the new Visual Playbook Editor (VPE) within SOAR is strongly recommended.

 ### App Installation